TinyPedal/TinyPedal/CONTRIBUTING.md

 Before requesting features or reporting issues, make sure to read [Frequently Asked Questions](https://github.com/TinyPedal/TinyPedal/wiki/Frequently-Asked-Questions) and [User Guide](https://github.com/TinyPedal/TinyPedal/wiki/User-Guide) for existing issues to avoid duplicates.
 You can also use [github search](https://github.com/search?q=repo%3ATinyPedal%2FTinyPedal&type=issues) to quickly search for related issue.

+> [!IMPORTANT]
+> Please keep **one request or report per issue with a concise title that clearly describes the issue**, otherwise the developer may not be able to keep track of every request that scattered in random posts and issues.

 ## Requesting Features

 For requesting features, please open [Issues](https://github.com/TinyPedal/TinyPedal/issues).